Today’s rates for a wide range of commercial property and loan types.

 Understanding the Market

-Before diving into the hotel world, it's essential to have a strong hold on the market’s dynamics.
+Before diving into the hotel world, you need to have a strong grasp of the market’s dynamics.
 Hospitality investments may seem to have some things in common with certain retail or multifamily investments, but there’s plenty to unpack.

 This knowledge will guide your investment decisions, helping you choose the right location and hotel type that aligns with market demand.